Electronicks/Pocket_FSM/README.md

 };
 ```

 This reads rather easily doesn't it?
-Open is a concrete state, what more? the initial state, and it reacts to a configuration by adopting the configuration and changing to a locked state!
+Open is a concrete state of the safe.
+What more?
+It is the initial state.
+And it reacts to a configuration event by adopting a valid combination and changing to a locked state!
 Let's talk a little more about the macros: both CONCRETE_STATE and INITIAL_STATE define constructors, the first with no arguments and the second with a pimpl pointer as parameter.
 Once again visibility is handled by the macros so you don't have to bother with it.
-The REACT macro shows up again, and it is still optional but handy for a consistent signature.
-Just remember the event parameter it called e and is non-const reference.
+Just remember the event parameter is called e and is non-const reference.
+The class has access to the field _pimpl, but its type is PimplBase smart pointer: the inline method pimpl() casts the pointer to its proper type for you.
 Changing state is as easy as invoking the templated function.
-This state is not concerned with other kind of events, so the default reaction will suffice.
+Also, this state is not concerned with other kind of events, so the default reaction will suffice.
 On to the other states.

 ```c++
 class Locked : public SafeState